whitecolor/readium/README.md

 Readium is in early beta stages.
 The goal of the project is to create an open source set of libraries for viewing and developing EPUB 2.0.1 and EPUB 3 content.
 Currently the project is available as a google chrome extension that enables viewing of EPUB content in the browser.
 For high-level information see the [Readium Project](http://readium.org/)  website.

+## Contributing

+Readium is in active development and we are keen to build a community of developers to help make it awesome.
+If you would like to be invited as a contributor leave a message in the issue tracker or [send Matthew an email](mailto:matthewr@evidentpoint.com)

 ## Dependencies